diamantidis/diamantidis.github.io/_posts/2018-09-23-why-i-start-a-blog.md

 **Give back to the community**

 Throughout my career so far, I have learned a lot from the community and I consider this blog as a way to give back to the community and help other people get better through my blog posts.
-Writing about problems that I faced, technologies that I used -and I feel is worth writing(for me) and worth reading and learning( for the reader)- and practices that I follow and help me develop thought my career, I hope that will be beneficial for some of the readers.
+Writing about problems that I faced, technologies that I used - and I feel is worth writing(for me) and worth reading and learning(for the reader) - and practices that I follow and help me develop through my career, I hope that will be beneficial for some of the readers.

-**Explore some new techologies/tools**
+**Explore some new technologies/tools**

 I have a long list of technologies that I want to experiment with but I couldn't find any opportunity to try them.
 Writing a blog post or a tutorial maybe it's a good way to remove some of them from my todo list.

 **Reference for the future**

 When I am exploring a new technology or doing something I wasn't aware before, I have the tendency to keep a "How to" record as a reference for the future.
-So, instead of keeping files for these records(and strungle to find them when I need them), I will have this blog and use some of the blogposts as a reference for the future me(and others of course).
+So, instead of keeping files for these records(and struggle to find them when I need them), I will have this blog and use some of the blogposts as a reference for the future me(and others of course).

 **Explore Jekyll**